Former nun, latex lover seeks funds for PhD at the Royal College of Art.

 About me in robes:

-Whilst in India on retreat in 2011, I had an insight that one of the forms I stopped relating to so much when I became a nun – my body – was an integral part of being on the spiritual path.
+Whilst in India on retreat in 2011, I had an insight that one of the forms I stopped relating to when I became a nun – my body – was an integral part of being on the spiritual path.
 I saw that it too is an arena for exploration and understanding, but one which I had greatly lost touch with.

 About me in latex:

 Immediately, I recognised that wearing latex is a ritual.
-It was at once similar to my experience of wearing Buddhist robes, and at the same time could not be further from the protocol or appearance of donning monastic clothing.
+It was at once similar to my experience of wearing robes, and at the same time could not be further from the protocol or appearance of donning monastic clothing.
 Whether monastic robes or putting on latex, what has become apparent to me is that both demand commitment of the wearer!

 Once the latex is on, the body has a second skin, it is like a cocoon.
 It is so close to your skin that you feel naked, yet is also like a protective armour.
 Being touched while in latex, sense awareness is heightened.
 The experience is sensual, and awareness of the boundary between the inner and outer sensations of the body are amplified.
 And once the latex is removed, there is a deeply felt release - a sense of being unbound.